 Q. Once I have valid two place inputs, how do I maintain that invariant throughout an application?

-A. Some operations like addition and subtraction automatically preserve fixed point.
-Others, like multiplication and division, change the number of decimal places and need to be followed-up with a :meth:`quantize` step.
+A. Some operations like addition, subtraction, and multiplication by an integer will automatically preserve fixed point.
+Others operations, like division and non-integer multiplication, will change the number of decimal places and need to be followed-up with a :meth:`quantize` step:

 Q. There are many ways to express the same value.
 The numbers :const:`200`, :const:`200.000`, :const:`2E2`, and :const:`.02E+4` all have the same value at various precisions.
 Is there a way to transform them to a single recognizable canonical value?

 A. The :meth:`normalize` method maps all equivalent values to a single representative:

 >>> values = map(Decimal, '200 200.000 2E2 .02E+4'.split()) >>> [v.normalize() for v in values] [Decimal('2E+2'), Decimal('2E+2'), Decimal('2E+2'), Decimal('2E+2')]